Mapin2/NettyServerChat/README.md

 # NettyServerChat

-Simple TCP Netty/Java Server Chat based on a Ubisoft test for the Server Programmer position.
+Simple TCP Netty/Java Server Chat based on a test for the Server Programmer position.

 I leave here the specification: